 Want to extend the life of your roof?
 Sure, who doesn’t.
 But in day-to-day life, your roof surface is exposed to sun and rain, wind and weather, storms and ice—and it’s hard to withstand the elements day in and day out without suffering a little wear and tear.
 While a typical roof can go sometimes go as much as 20 years without a full replacement, storms and sun can definitely cause damage, and you know what damage leads to: leaks.

-To protect your roof, manufacturers have come up with a potential solution—apply a waterproofing sealant to the surface.
-That way, it’s the sealant that gets hit hard by sun, rain, and ice, and not your roof’s shingles.
-In addition, roof sealants can make your roof a little more fire-resistant, and prevent the growth of mold and algae, too.
+Once applied, the sealant takes the brunt from the sun, rain, and ice, and not your roof’s shingles.
+In addition, roof sealants can make your roof a little more fire-resistant, and prevent the growth of mold and algae.

-Still, like any roofing repair, ask an untrained professional to do the work—or use a poor-quality product—and you’re bound to suffer the consequences.
-Sealants and coatings need to be applied by people who know how.
+Sealants and coatings need to be applied by professional roof contractors who have experience applying them.
 For instance, a novice roofer may leave pinhole-sized openings in the coating which, believe it or not, are often enough to cause leaks and other issues.

 If you have a flat roof on your home, you probably already know a little bit about waterproofing.
 Adding sealants on a flat-roofed home is absolutely necessary—flat roofs are designed kind of like big swimming pools with drainage systems that carry water off the surface and down onto the ground.
 For this reason, they need to be entirely sealed—even the tiniest crack can let water into your underlayment and, eventually, spring a leak in your home.